CSC109/GitSubprocessClient/docs/index.md

 ## What is this?

-This repo contains a collection of classes that will allow for running Git Subprocess calls from a Java program.
+This packages allows for running Git subprocess calls from a Java program.

 ## Requirements